 So when you implement an AI solution, and when the solution starts delivering the results, you can measure it with the past and know exactly the amount of impact the AI solution has created for your business process.

-So, where do we start now#so-where-do-we-start-now
+So, where do we start now#

 For you to start looking at using AI for your insurance organziation, all you have to do now is simple:

 - Start working with a consultant who knows what is AI clearly and have helped large Governments implement AI solutions (email@example.com).

 - Work with them to build a workflow roadmap for AI for Insurance.